DraTeots/edpm/README.md

 [![PyPI version](https://badge.fury.io/py/edpm.svg)](https://pypi.org/project/edpm/)
 [![EDPM Tests](https://github.com/DraTeots/edpm/actions/workflows/test.yaml/badge.svg)](https://github.com/DraTeots/edpm/actions/workflows/test.yaml)

-**edpm** stands for **e**asy **d**ependency **p**acket **m**anagement
+**edpm** stands for **e**asy **d**ependency **p**ackage **m**anagement

 ---

 ## Overview

-**edpm** is a lightweight dependency manager for C++/CMake projects that tries to balance between simplicity and power.
-By using plan(manifest) and lock files, **edpm** separates the dependency a cquisition process from your build, giving you reproducible way to manage dependency compilation without the overhead.
+**edpm** is a lightweight dependency manager for C++/CMake projects that tries to balance between simplicity, flexibility, reproducibility, and tools integrations.
+Edpm uses the idea of plan(manifest) and lock files to separate dependency management from your build system (e.g. CMake code).
+This gives you a reproducible way to manage dependency compilation without the overhead.
 But it integrates with CMake right after for your convenience!
+It also serves as one tool for different scenarios with no or minimum reconfiguration: \
+building on your laptop, on a farm, in contaners - use the same simple tool.
 It's ideal for scientific and research projects that need a fixed set of dependencies with minimal fuss.

-**When do you need it?** (tale) You happily live in a common C++ CMake development environment until one day your project needs a couple of dependencies to be built with pretty custom configurations.
+**When do you need it?** (a tale) You happily live in a common C++ CMake development environment until one day your project needs a couple of dependencies to be built with custom configurations.
 As usual in scientific software, these dependencies are not on Conan or Conda.
-Spack doesn't have correct flags and installs around 15,034 of low-level dependencies for the next 10 hours and... fails building perl (true story).
-You then choose to use simple Cmake FetchContent, right? - But your dependency management is now tightly coupled with the build system.
-And you not only struggle from architecture point, but notice that CMake configuration now takes around 2 hours, as CERN ROOT compilation takes 93 minutes and Geant4 is another 27 minutes and sometimes spontaneously cmake decides to rebuild them.
+Spack doesn't have correct flags and installs around 15,034 of other low-level dependencies for the next 10 hours and... fails while building perl (true story).
+You then choose to use simple Cmake FetchContent, right? - But your dependency management is now tightly coupled with the build system!
+And you not only struggle from architecture point of view, but notice that CMake configuration sometimes now takes around 2 hours, as CERN ROOT compilation takes 93 minutes and Geant4 is another 27 minutes because cmake sometimes spontaneously decides to rebuild them.
-Finally, you managed to manage your dependencies but now need to install your whole custom stack on cluster machines with old obscure linux, and build container images and you want to keep the building in coherent way, making adjustments for systems...
+Finally, you managed to manage your dependencies but now need to install your whole custom stack on cluster machines with old obscure linux, and build container images, and you want to keep the building in coherent way, making adjustments for systems...
+So you start writing bash scripts to automate it somehow and quickly found yourself the only one on this planet knowing how it works or you tried to live with containers-only approach as they are very reproducible but quickly figured out their limitations as soon as...

 You probably understand now!
 We claim that in this scenario `edpm` is more convenient than a pile of overgrown barely readable bash scripts.

 Story TL;DR; When Conan is too complex, Spack pulls in too many dependencies, and CMake's FetchContent blurs the line between dependency acquisition and building, **edpm** offers a focused niche solution.

+**When you DON'T need it?** - if you live happily without edpm!
+If you use Conan, Spack, Conda, bash scripts or CMake fetch and nothing itches - you don't need edpm!

 **Key Features:**